What's the difference between press releases and public relations?

 Knowing the difference between a press release and public relations helps you use both more intentionally.
 One delivers your message in a moment.
 The other builds credibility over time.
 Understanding this gives you an edge when you are trying to earn interest from news outlets or build deeper loyalty with your audience.

-A press release is a clear, factual statement that you provide to journalists about something timely and relevant.
+A press release (also called a news release) is a clear, factual statement you provide to journalists about something timely and relevant.
 You might be launching a new product, announcing an event, or promoting a company milestone.
 Whatever the reason, the goal is the same: to share newsworthy information with media professionals in a way that makes them want to cover the story.

 To work, a press release needs to:

 Public relations is broader than a press release.
 It is an ongoing process that works to influence how people think and feel about your brand.
-Instead of focusing on one announcement, public relations takes the long view.
-It builds awareness, protects reputation, and increases trust.
+Instead of focusing on one announcement, PR takes the long view.
+It builds awareness, protects your brand's reputation, and increases trust.

 It includes:

-- Media relations that foster relationships with journalists and editors
+- Media relations to foster relationships with journalists and editors

-- Social media engagement that addresses real-time feedback and questions
+- Social media engagement to addresses real-time feedback and questions

-- Thought leadership that positions your executives as experts
+- Thought leadership to positions your executives as experts

 - Crisis communication when something unexpected challenges your credibility